Disability and the Workplace – Fast Facts

-Under the Equality Act, a person has a disability if they have a condition which automatically qualifies as a disability, such as cancer or HIV, or if they meet the definition of disability set out in the Act.
+Under the Equality Act a person has a disability if they have a condition which automatically qualifies as a disability, such as cancer or HIV or they meet the definition of disability set out in the Act.

-For the latter, a person has a disability if they have a physical or mental impairment, and that impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
+For the latter, a person has a disability if they have a physical or mental impairment and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 The impairment must usually last at least 12 months or be reasonably expected to last for that period.
-In practice, this can mean that it will very much depend on each employee’s individual case as to whether or not they are considered to be disabled for employment law purposes.
+In practice this can mean that it will very much depend on each employee’s individual case as to whether or not they are considered to be disabled for employment law purposes.

 3. What additional protections do disabled employees have under the Equality Act?

-Many employers are aware that employees and applicants are protected from direct and indirect disability discrimination, and from harassment and victimisation as is the case for other protected characteristics such as race or sex.
-However, there are additional rights and protections that are specific to disability which employers may not be as aware of:
+Many employers are aware that employees and applicants are protected from direct and indirect disability discrimination, harassment and victimisation as is the case for other protected characteristics such as race or sex.
+But there are additional rights and protections that are specific to disability which employers may not be as aware of:

 • Discrimination ‘arising from disability’: this can occur where a disabled person is treated unfavourably because of something arising in consequence of their disability.
 Such unfavourable treatment could include dismissing a disabled employee because they need to take time off work to receive medical treatment, or because they are absent from work due to the illness.
 The unfavourable treatment would be the dismissal and ‘something arising from disability’ would be the absence from work.